 If you are breastfeeding, talk to your doctor before you go for your test.
 Your doctor may recommend that you pump breast milk ahead of time and use it until the contrast materials are no longer in your body.

-At the test center, the talk to the staff if you have or ever have had:
+At the test center, the staff will ask if you have or ever have had:

 A PET/CT scan takes about a total of 2 hours to complete.
 The injection occurs about an hour prior to the start of the scan.
 The scan itself takes about 35 minutes.